-- FlowJet and Shurflo are the two most widely used pumps - The pumps may be driven with CO2 or an air compressor - Normal pump inlet pressure settings are between 30 to 70psi - The pump draws syrup out of the BIB bag, through the pump and then pushes it to the dispensing unit
+- FlowJet and Shurflo are the two most widely used pumps - The pumps are commonly driven with CO2.
+An air compressor may be used but is rare and is not recommended. - Normal pump inlet pressure settings are between 65 and 75 psi - The pump draws syrup out of the BIB bag, through the pump and then pushes it to the dispensing unit